Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs: VC for UDGs

 \section{VC for UDGs}

-In this section, we show how to obtain a linear-time approximation scheme to the VC.
+In this section, we show how to obtain a linear-time approximation scheme to the VC on unit disk graphs.
 We start by presenting an approximation scheme for point sets of constant diameter, and then we use the shifting strategy to generalize the result to arbitrary diameter.
 Differently from the two previous problems, the size of a minimum vertex cover for a point set of constant diameter is not bounded by a constant.
 Therefore, strictly speaking, a coreset for the problem does not exist.
 Nevertheless, it is possible to use coresets to approach the problem indirectly.
-We remark that a different linear-time approximation scheme to the VC is presented in~\cite{marx05}.
+We remark that a different linear-time approximation scheme to the VC was presented by Marx~\cite{marx05}.

 Given a graph $G=(V,E)$ with $n$ vertices, it is well known that $I$ is an independent set if and only if $V \setminus I$ is a vertex cover.
 While a maximum independent set corresponds to a minimum vertex cover, a constant approximation to the maximum independent set does not necessarily correspond to a constant approximation to the minimum vertex cover.
 However, in certain cases, an even stronger correspondence holds, as we show in the following proof.